mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 > * `options`: *JSON/String* [connection option documentation](#connection-options)
 >
-> Returns a promise that :
+> Returns a promise that:
 > * resolves with a [Connection](#connection-api) object,
 > * raises an [Error](#error).